 At school, students in every grade are learning the skills to be critical consumers of information and responsible, safe users of technology.
 Lessons support our district's goals to provide safe and inclusive learning environments and to prioritize the health and well-being of students.

-We will partner with families to support children at school and home as they navigate the internet and online platforms.
-We plan to update this page with additional resources in the future.
+We will partner with families to support children at school and at home as they navigate the internet and online platforms.
+We will continue to update this page with resources.

-Co-sponsored by Glastonbury Public Schools, Glastonbury Youth and Family Services, and the Glastonbury Youth Advisory Council
+In partnership with Welles-Turner Memorial Library, Glastonbury Youth and Family Services, and the Glastonbury Rotary Club

 Our district offers Securly Home to assist families in setting limits on school-issued iPads at home.
 Many companies offer similar products for families to monitor and control their children's personal devices (e.g., cell phones).
 We highly recommend families try the following search term to explore these options: